 Can you get in trouble for using a VPN?

-However, you shouldn’t expect a VPN to protect you from legal trouble if you engage in illegal acts while using it.
-Downloading copyrighted material falls into this category.
+Unless you’re in a country where virtual private networks are illegal, you can use VPN software without any issues.
+However, you shouldn’t expect a VPN service to protect you from legal trouble if you engage in illegal activity while using it.
+Downloading copyrighted material is one example of such a crime.

 Simply put, as long as you stay within the legal framework of your country, you won’t get in any trouble for using a VPN.